michaelyatco/choredoor/ChoreDoor6.md

 7. [ ] Now that the `startRound()` function exists, the `randomChoreDoorGenerator()` function at the bottom of the `<script>` tag needs to be replaced by the `startRound()` function so that the game resets correctly for each new round.

-8. [ ] We're almost at the finish line!
-We just need to add some finishing touches.
+8. [ ] You're almost at the finish line!
+You just need to add some finishing touches.
 Add the text `Play again?` to the end of the current `startButton.innerHTML` so players are guided to click on that button to reset the game.

     >Hint - 'Game over!
 Play again?' / 'You win!
 Play again?'

-8. [ ] One minor bug is that the game can reset mid-round if the player clicks on the door.
+8. [ ] One minor bug is that the game can reset mid-round if the player clicks on the `startRound` button.
 Create a global variable called `currentlyPlaying` and set its value to `false`.
-Then use that variable as a condition where the `startButton.onClick` event can only be clicked if the `currentlyPlaying` variable is `false`.
+Then use that variable as a condition where the `startButton.onclick` event can only be clicked if the `currentlyPlaying` variable is `false`.
 The variable must be set to `true` during the round and reset back to `false` when the game is over - win or lose.

     > Hint - Anytime you see `startButton.innerHTML` asking to 'Play again?', that's where `currentlyPlaying` should be set to `false`.

 9. [ ] In an effort to DRY up the code, the logic in the `else if (doorDoom)` in each `doorImage.onclick` event should be condensed.
 Create one last function called `gameOver()` directly above the `winnerGameOver()` function.
 The `gameOver()` function should change the `startButton.innerHTML` to `Game over!
 Play again?`, prevent any door from being clicked, and set the `currentlyPlaying` variable to `false`.
+Then replace all the logic within each `else if (doorDoom)` statement to `gameOver()`.

     >Hint - `doorClicked = true;`

 Congratulations!
-You completed your first Milestone Project and created a fun interactive game utilizing your HTML, CSS, and JavaScript knowledge.
+You've successfully built your first Milestone Project and created a fun interactive game utilizing your HTML, CSS, and JavaScript knowledge.
 Be proud of how far you've come.
-If you feel like taking this project to the next level (ie. adding more flourish to the HTML/CSS, score keeping, determining highest winning streak, etc.), we invite you to take on the challenges presented in the **Next Steps** section of this Milestone Project.
+If, however, you feel like taking this project to the next level (ie. adding more flourish to the HTML/CSS, score keeping, determining highest winning streak, etc.), we invite you to take on the challenges presented in the **Next Steps** section of this Milestone Project.

 ```
 Solution Code - HTML